This bourbon New York sour cocktail is not only delicious, but it’s also pretty and a fun cocktail to serve at your next dinner party!

 I say yes.

-The ingredients for the Bourbon New York Sour and the mixing
+How to make the Bourbon New York Sour

 We have bourbon, lemon juice, simple syrup and red wine.

 Let’s get started.

 Then I fill a rocks glass 3/4 the way with crushed ice and pour the bourbon into the glass.

 I squeeze a lemon and measure out 3/4 ounce of the juice.
 At the same time, I cut a lemon twist and set it aside.

 I pour the juice into the glass to meet up with the bourbon.

 Time to measure out 3/4 ounce of simple syrup.

 I get some more crushed ice and fill the glass.

 I measure out 1/2 ounce of red wine.